miiimooo/dropcat/README.md

 ## Run Dropcat from jenkins
 We are using dropcat from jenkins, in a excuted shell.
-In this example dropcat is installed as required in composer.json for the drupal site:
+In this example dropcat is installed as required in composer.json (and placed in vednor/bin by default) for the drupal site (also a drush alias is setup for the site:
 ```
 # Setting drush path @todo: fix this in server
 export BACKUPNAME="${JOB_NAME}_${BUILD_NUMBER}"